forresto/forresto.com/content/2020s/fit.md

 <model-viewer src="fit/fit-2.glb" ar ar-modes="webxr scene-viewer quick-look" camera-controls tone-mapping="neutral" shadow-intensity="1">
 </model-viewer>

+Spin this until you see something like a star of David. ✡

+> The corner of the red tetrahedron is poking through a "hole" of the purple one, and vice-versa, the corner of the purple tetrahedron is poking throught a "hole" of the red one.

+This relationship ends up being true of every pair of tetrahedra, once finished.

 ## Step 3

 <model-viewer src="fit/fit-3.glb" ar ar-modes="webxr scene-viewer quick-look" camera-controls tone-mapping="neutral" shadow-intensity="1">
 </model-viewer>

 This one is key.
-Once you get this right, the next two tetrahedra fall into place.
+Once you get the third one integrated correctly, the next two are easier.

 ## Step 4